 There are several different types of modalities that patients can expect during a PHP.
 Some common forms of treatment include:

-Most institutions offer a variety of treatment methods and will structure each day depending on the needs of the patient.
+Most institutions offer a variety of mental health treatment methods and will structure each day depending on the needs of the patient.
 Each modality has specific characteristics that prove to be beneficial for the patient, as outlined below.

 Many PHPs utilize group therapy to benefit patients in numerous ways.
 Exposing patients to their peers can be a cathartic experience that ultimately leads to a very trusting and supportive environment.
 Additionally, they are given a chance to share their personal experiences and receive input from their peers, proving invaluable.